 Getting started

-1. Clone the repository.
+1. Clone repository.

-4. Fill in your plugin class (on_load, on_gui_ready, your hooks).
+4. Fill plugin class (on_load, on_gui_ready, desired hooks).

-5. Start mjEdit — your menu item appears in the Plugins menu.
+5. Start mjEdit – your menu item appears in the plugins menu.

-6. Read the developer manual: doc_dev/PLUGINS_DEV.md.
+6. Read developer guide: doc_dev/PLUGINS_DEV.md.

 • Do not duplicate global shortcuts – Ctrl+S, Ctrl+W etc. are handled centrally; use save_active_plugin_tab instead of your own shortcuts.

-• Use i18n — route visible text through utils.i18n._().
+• use i18n – route visible texts via utils.i18n._().

-Want to build a plugin?
+Do you want to develop a plugin?